rainfireliang/WORD-EMBEDDING-FOR-DICTIONARY-CONSTRUCTION/README.txt

+These are the replication materials for Liang, H., Ng, Y. M. M., & Tsang, N. L. T. (2023).
+Word embedding enrichment for dictionary construction: An example of incivility in Cantonese.
+Computational Communication Research.

 Code files:

 "1.Code_Table1.py": the Python script to replicate Table 1.
 It includes the code for conventional machine learning models in predicting incivility.